This article explains the steps and processes involved in redirecting a custom domain to the Grip networking application URL link.

 FAQs

-Q: I want to use the same domain per events inside one app.
+Q: I want to use the same domain for multiple events inside one application.
 What do I need to do?

 A: If you wish to use the same domain for events inside one app, repeat step 2 if you want to change your primary event.
 Please note that concurrent events with the same custom URL subdomain are not supported.

-Q: Can I have multiple custom domains within one app?
+Q: Can I have multiple custom domains for events within one application?

 A: Yes, but there are some limitations regarding notifications.
 Please contact your Account or Project Manager for more information.